 Ginnie Springs sits on 250 acres of wooded land, right on the Santa Fe River, and is privately owned.
 This is easily one of the best springs near Orlando with tubing.

 Another spring a little further out at just over 2 hours from Orlando is Gilchrist Blue.
 It sits in Florida’s newest state park, Gilchrist Blue Springs State Park.

 The park contains a selection of springs, Gilchrist Blue being the biggest, a large second-magnitude spring that produces an average of 44 million gallons of water per day.

 If you are thinking of visiting, set off early so you arrive when it opens, as capacity is limited.
-The cost of entry is $6 and we really do think you will love this beautiful location.

 Who doesn’t want to go to a place called Rainbow Springs?
 It’s a name that conjures up all kinds of beautiful images and this spring lives up to its name.
 When the sun hits the water just right you will see rainbows in the water.

 At one and a half hours from Orlando, this spring is really worth a visit.
 Historically, native Floridians regularly visited these sapphire waters, believing they had healing powers.